That Time a Guns N’ Roses and Metallica Concert Ended in a Riot

 The singer received a firsthand education in the boundaries of Canadian patience on Aug.
 8, 1992, when the band's stop in Montreal for the Guns N' Roses/Metallica Stadium tour ended with both headliners playing shortened sets.
 This led to a group of particularly frustrated audience members retaliating by starting a riot that ended with looting, smashed windows, fires, plenty of arrests, nearly half a million dollars in damages and GNR being banned from the city's Olympic Stadium for life.

-Of course, it wasn't supposed to be this way.
+It wasn't supposed to be this way.
 The tour represented the hard rock event of the summer, bringing together two of music's biggest acts at the peak of their commercial power.
 With Faith No More, Motorhead, and Body Count along for the ride as openers, ticket buyers were promised hours of heavy riffing and musical aggression, and on most of the 25 dates, that's exactly what they got.
 The Montreal show, however, was a disaster – in more ways than one.

 The problems started during Metallica's set, when James Hetfield was horrifically injured in a scary pyrotechnics accident that sent him to the hospital with second- and third-degree burns.
 "During 'Fade to Black,' I'm up there playing the part, and all these colored flames are going off," he recalled during the band's Behind the Music episode.
 "I'm a little confused on where I should be.
 I walk forward, I walk back, the pyro guy doesn't see that I've walked back there, and [makes whooshing noise] colored flame goes right up under me."